Identification and Access Management Software for IBM i

 Privileged user management for system administrators

 Giving too much system access to the wrong users can lead to catastrophic data corruption and loss.
 Limit the risk with privileged access management software.
-Authority Broker protects corporate assets and audits user access in real time for maximum system security.
+Powertech Authority Broker for IBM i protects corporate assets and audits user access in real time for maximum system security.

 Control User Privileges

 Security best practices recommend limiting the number of privileged user accounts, but having too many user profiles with special authorities is one of the most common security lapses uncovered in IBM i audits.
 Give users the access they need to do their jobs—without giving too much.